Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: In the function call `f(a, b)`, how does the compiler know whether the comma is punctuation or whether it’s an operator?
+Q: In the function call `f(a, b)`, how does the compiler know whether the comma is punctuation or whether it's an operator?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: It turns out that the arguments in a function call can’t be arbitrary expressions.
-Instead, they must be “assignment expressions,” which can’t contain commas used as operators unless they're enclosed in parentheses.
+A: It turns out that the arguments in a function call can't be arbitrary expressions.
+Instead, they must be “assignment expressions,” which can't contain commas used as operators unless they're enclosed in parentheses.
 In other words, in the call `f(a, b)` the comma is punctuation; in the call `f((a, b))` it's an operator.

 </div>
 <!-- END: div -->